MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 a good practice I follow for most of my development work.
 Using VMs helps keep my main computer clean and fast, and if anything goes wrong, I can quickly revert to a clean state by cloning the base image.

+### Why Command Line?

+There are some great graphical tools and addons for Git out there, like the [GitLens][git-lens] addon for VSCode, which I personally use often.
+However, these tools aren't always available, and they might not provide the depth of insight you need when working with Git.
+Plus, using the command line is usually faster, and it provides useful information in its output.

+Whenever my colleagues encounter issues with Git, I find that the command line is the most reliable tool for solving them cleanly and safely.
+It also offers a consistent experience regardless of your development environment.
+So, my advice is to give the command line a try and use Git in that way.

+For Linux and Mac, simply use the Terminal application.
+Ensure that auto-complete is set up for your terminal.
+On Windows, use Git Bash.
+To set up auto-complete on Mac, add `autoload -Uz compinit && compinit` to your *~/.zprofile* file.
+For Linux, run `sudo apt-get install bash-completion`.

 ## Installation